wp-plugins/gravity-forms-shootq-add-on/readme.txt

 * Initial release!

 == Upgrade Notice ==
+= 1.1.1 =
+* Fixed the link to the Usage & Installation Instructions, minor UI adjustments and code cleanup.
 = 1.1.0 =
 * Updated to include available wedding-oriented fields from the ShootQ API, including ceremony and reception locations and times.
 = 1.0.5 =